-Our favourite place to eat in the village is Elan 01665 721311 - a lovely small and cosy cafe-style Pizzeria, where they serve fresh and delightful pizza, pasta and salads which are very satisfying.
+Our favourite place to eat in the village (by some margin!) is Elan 01665 721311 - a lovely small and cosy cafe-style Pizzeria, where they serve fresh and delightful pizza, pasta and salads which are very satisfying.
 And also very inexpensive!
 It is almost always very busy.
 You need a table booking.
 Did we mention that already?

-There's lots of 'pub grub' in our village, the best of which is at The Links Hotel 01665 720062.
+The best 'pub grub' in our village is at The Links Hotel 01665 720062.
 Service is pub-style, rather than refined, but the food is consistent, and satisfying .
 The Olde Ship 01665 720200 is also very popular, although we think the bar is a more worthy destination than the dining room (see below for more recommendation of the Ship!)
 The Bamburgh Castle Inn 01665 720283 serves standard pub-grub in a pleasant setting overlooking the harbour.
 The Bistro in St Aidan's Hotel 01665 720355 serves only on Thursday, Friday & Saturday evenings.

 And of course Seahouses is famous for fish 'n chips too - Lewis's or Neptune are our firm recommendations.
 Be aware that the fish 'n chip shops don't stay open late into the evening.

 If you're looking for something a bit further afield, then a good-quality place to eat in Bamburgh is The Potted Lobster 01668 214088 which serves mostly-local seafood dishes to a very good standard.